Corrected generalized cross-validation for finite ensembles of penalized estimators

 For the first estimator to work in the extreme case when $\psi = \infty$, we also need $\sqrt{n}/k=\cO(1)$.
 We note that this is not required for the full-estimator precisely because the full-estimator uses both subsample observations and out-of-subsample observations.
 So, even if the number of overlapping subsample observations is small, the out-of-subsample observations are large, and the estimator is able to track the risk.
 The regime when $k$ is small is the regime where the full-estimator is substantially better than the \ovlp-estimator, as we have seen in \Cref{fig:k}.

 One natural question that remains for ridge predictors is how to select the ridge penalty $\lambda$.
-Building on the previous results, we are able to show a stronger notion of consistency of the two proposed estimators over $\lambda\in\Lambda:=[0,\infty]$.
+Building on the previous results, we are able to show a stronger notion of the consistency of the two proposed estimators over $\lambda\in\Lambda:=[0,\infty]$.
 When $\lambda=\infty$, the ensemble ridge predictor reduces to a null predictor that always outputs zero.
-Under the above assumptions, uniform consistency is established through the following theorem. \begin{restatable}[Uniform consistency of intermediate estimators in $\lambda$]{theorem}{ThmUniformConsistencyLambda} Under same conditions in \Cref{thm:risk-est}, when $\psi\neq 1$, it holds that $\sup_{\lambda\in\Lambda}|\tR_{M,\lambda}^{\sub} -R_{M,\lambda}| \asto 0$ and $\sup_{\lambda\in\Lambda}|\tR_{M,\lambda}^{\full} -R_{M,\lambda}| \asto 0$. \end{restatable} The restriction on $\psi$ is because both the risk and the risk estimate diverge when $\psi = 1$ for the ridgeless predictor when $\lambda=0$, such phenomenon has been seen in \cite{hastie2022surprises}.
+Under the above assumptions, uniform consistency is established through the following theorem. \begin{restatable}[Uniform consistency of intermediate estimators in $\lambda$]{theorem}{ThmUniformConsistencyLambda} Under same conditions in \Cref{thm:risk-est}, when $\psi\neq 1$, it holds that $\sup_{\lambda\in\Lambda}|\tR_{M,\lambda}^{\sub} -R_{M,\lambda}| \asto 0$ and $\sup_{\lambda\in\Lambda}|\tR_{M,\lambda}^{\full} -R_{M,\lambda}| \asto 0$. \end{restatable} The restriction on $\psi$ is because both the risk and the risk estimate diverge when $\psi = 1$ for the ridgeless predictor when $\lambda=0$.
+This divergence phenomenon has been studied in several recent works; see, e.g., \cite{hastie2022surprises}.